Adrilaw/MedusaPhisher/README.md

 Kidpentester @ xda-developers

 # License
-MedusaPhisher is licensed under the [GNU General Public License](LICENSE) - see the LICENSE file for details.
+MedusaPhisher is licensed under the [GNU General Public License](LICENSE) and the [MedusaPhisher Commercial License](CLICENSE)- see the LICENSE file for details.